-A Diet That Prevents Breast Cysts
+A Diet That May Help Prevent Breast Cysts

 Avoid saturated fat and large quantities of carbohydrates

 Some studies also suggest that women who have just three bowel movements per week or less are more likely to develop cysts in the breast.

-The role vitamins play in preventing cysts
+The role vitamins play to prevent breast cysts

 Other foods that can help